bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 #### Response Pseudo-header fields

-For responses, a single ":status" psuedo-header field is defined that carries the SIP status code, see
+For responses, a single ":status" pseudo-header field is defined that carries the SIP status code, see
 {{Section 7.2 of SIP2.0}}.

 All SIP/3 responses MUST include exactly one value for the ":status" pseudo-header field.
 The `SIP-Version` and